pintomau/temporal-playground/README.md

 You can find an example Temporal implementation in [Transfer.kt](banking/middle-bank/src/main/kotlin/com/pintomau/temporalspring/banking/middlebank/features/Transfer.kt).

+You can use the example requests available in [api.http](banking/middle-bank/api.http).
+You can trigger these requests within IntelliJ or on your own.

 When using message brokers like RabbitMQ or Kafka, the default implementation is optimistic and fire-and-forget, which means that there is no guarantee that messages are persisted or received.
 To ensure reliable messaging, read up on Publisher Confirms: